tanxpyox/r-data-generation/README.md

   * `Pandoc` (requires restart after install)

 ## Please cite as:
-* Koo, J (2020). *R data generation script*.
-Version 0.0.3.
-(Available at: https://github.com/tanxpyox/r-data-generator)
+* Koo, J (2020). *R data generator*.
+R package version 0.0.3.
+Available online at: https://github.com/tanxpyox/r-data-generator.

 ## Q&A
 Why create this script?
 Is this created to do sketchy stuff?